mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 Algorithm Evaluation and Parameter Optimization
 ===============================================

-When ever we want to apply an algorithm in a new scenario (e.g. different sensors, different patient cohorts, different movement patterns, ...), it is important to perform a evaluation study during which ground truth information is captured (e.g. motion capture, manual labeling, ...).
+Whenever we want to apply an algorithm in a new scenario (e.g. different sensors, different patient cohorts, different movement patterns, ...), it is important to perform an evaluation study during which ground truth information is captured (e.g. motion capture, manual labeling, ...).
 Based on this ground truth data we can estimate the performance of our algorithms on future unlabeled data.
 Further, we can use such a labeled dataset to optimize parameters of our algorithms (this could be training a machine-learning model or just optimizing a threshold).